-Table 13 outlines the performance and completion criteria applicable to weed and pest control.
+Table 14 outlines the performance and completion criteria applicable to weed and pest control.

-Table 13: Weed and pest control performance and completion criteria d and pest Perfo Action Years 0 - 2 Years 3 - 4 Years 5 - 6 Years 7 - 8 Closure Completion Criteria Rehabilitated land monitoring for weeds (Sectors 1 - 7) review of the activity, rep ne effectiven oring completed including a Meets iveness of the weed control compleinclude map of occurrences on completi On closure, rehabilitated land to have less than 5% cover of environmental weeds on average across Sectors 1 - 7, with no noxious weeds.
-Rehabilitated land monitoring for weeds (Sectors 8 and 9) and recomm Teriuations To тыпадете Cinteria The cover of environmental weeds is less than that prior to extraction.
-Where previously unrecorded weeds to the site are identified during monitoring, identify likely vector and control actions required. unrecorded Within 2 months of monitoring, vectors for unrecorded weeds are identified.
+Table 14: Weed and pest control performance and completion criteria

+Performance Criteria Action Years 0 - 2 Years 3 - 4 Years 5 - 6 Years 7 - 8 Closure Completion Criteria Rehabilitated land monitoring for weeds (Sectors 1 - 7) Annual weed monitoring completed including a review of the effectiveness of the weed control activity, reporting to include map of occurrences and recommendations for management.
+Meets completi on On closure, rehabilitated land to have less than 5% cover of environmental weeds on average across Sectors 1 - 7, with no noxious weeds.
+Rehabilitated land monitoring for weeds (Sectors 8 and 9) criteria The cover of environmental weeds is less than that prior to extraction.
+Where previously unrecorded weeds to the site are identified during monitoring, identify likely vector and control actions required.
+Within 2 months of monitoring, vectors for unrecorded weeds are identified.
 Weed controls are updated and implemented as required.
-Weed controls updated and implemented as required Weed control activity. recommend Weed control undertaken consistent with survey recommendations by suitably qualified contractor/personnel.
-Weed controls undertaken are recorded All machinery working within the extraction area, free of soil and organic matter prior to entering work area.
+Nil Weed controls updated and implemented as required Weed control activity.
+Weed control undertaken consistent with survey recommendations by suitably qualified contractor/personnel. • Nil Weed controls undertaken are recorded All machinery working within the extraction area, free of soil and organic matter prior to entering work area.
 All haulage trucks keep to formed roads.
-Conducted t Conducted throughout life of project.
+Conducted throughout life of project.
 Nil Only machinery free of soil and organic matter entered the extraction area and all haulage trucks remained on formed tracks.
-Pest management controls implemented as required.
-Actions com pleted Nil Nil
+Pest management controls implemented as required. ols Actions completed Nil Nil

-Perfo ormance Crite eria Action Years 0 - 2 Years 3 - 4 Years 5 - 6 Years 7 - 8 Closure Completion Criteria Pest monitoring undertaken.
-Annual mor Annual monitoring survey completed.
-Nil Annual surveys completed, survey to include map of occurrences and recommendations for management.
+Performance Criteria Action Years 0 - 2 Years 3 - 4 Years 5 - 6 Years 7 - 8 Closure Completion Criteria Pest monitoring undertaken.
+I Annual monitoring survey completed Nil Annual surveys completed, survey to include map of occurrences and recommendations for management.
 Pest control program undertaken as per management.
-Pest control recommend experienced lations by n consistent suitably qua with survey alified and Nil Pest controls undertaken are recorded.
+Pest contro recommend experienced ations by n consistent suitably qu with survey alified and Nil Pest controls undertaken are recorded.